 You will now be paid and receive your payslip

-After all the deductions have been made and cleared funds have been received by your recruitment agency, the umbrella company will pay your net payment directly into your bank account.
+After your umbrella company has received your pay from your recruitment agency, they will make the relevant tax and NI deductions, and pay your net salary directly into your bank account.
 You will also receive a payslip which will show you exactly what deductions have been made and how much you are due to receive.

 Umbrella companies can offer you more than just a payroll service